-It was once understood that to maintain a good reputation and succeed, female musicians should be pianoplayers, singers, or acoustic guitar players.
-They should also be young, thin, beautiful.
+It was once understood that to maintain a good reputation and succeed, female musicians should be piano players, singers, or acoustic guitar players.
+They should also be young, thin, and beautiful.
 Today’s generation does not have the likes of The Go-Gos or The Bangles to look up to for inspiration to do all that and rock out.
-The best pop music has to offer are rebellious pop stars who still fit the feminine mold, even as they push the boundaries and expose the double standards.
-Even when they do this, they are held to the impossible double standards.
+The best pop music has to offer are rebellious pop stars who still fit the feminine mould, even as they push the boundaries and expose the double standards.
+Even when they do this, they are held to impossible double standards.
 As Gwen Stefani sings, “Your moment will run out because of your sex chromosome”.

-Society teaches young girls that to be a musician, they are supposed to be the pretty face at the front with a great body and passable music skill.
+Society teaches young girls that to be a musician, they are supposed to be the pretty face at the front with a great body and passable musical skills.
 Their role is not to be the talent in the back of the band holding the band together with a solid beat with a swanky drum kit.
 “Good clean girls” should take music lessons in piano and violin and focus on classical or jazz music.
-There is no guitar in an orchestra -and to break into rock and pop is still seen by many cultures as rebellious.
+There is no guitar in an orchestra and to break into rock and pop is still seen by many cultures as rebellious.

 Girls often gravitate towards music lessons based on this idea.
 Whether they want to play it safe in a symphony and they stick to violin, or they want to be a singer-songwriter on piano, they know that they are not going to be held up to the double standards and scrutiny that so many women face.
 Some girls pickdrums or bass because they perceive themselves as not being “girly girls”.
 They are not after glamour – many of them don’t want to be seen at all.
 But this does not mean that girls who play other instruments are not feminine.
 It’s just the flip side of the same tired gender role stereotype.